 Among them are the following:

-As a landlord in Oregon, the § 30.01.087(D)(1) statute requires you to include a move-in checklist in your lease agreement.
+As a landlord in Oregon, the § 30.01.087(D)(1) statute requires you to include a move-in checklist in your agreement.
 This only applies to the city of Portland.
 The tenant must have the report within seven days of the start date of the lease.
 If the tenant does not complete it, the landlord will be obligated to take digital photos, complete the checklist within seventeen (17) days, and return it to the tenant.
 This disclosure provides the tenant with information about all property damages prior to occupancy.

 Disclosure of lead-based hazards

 For lead-based hazards, this disclosure is mainly required for all buildings in Oregon built before 1978.
 These rental properties are likely to have lead-based paint, and you, as the landlord, must inform the tenants of this fact.
 In addition, you will have to complete a form that explains the presence of lead-based paints and highlights the hazards or risks brought about by these paints.
-This information appearing in your lease agreement is not only a federal law requirement but is also required by the Oregon laws in Title 42 U.S. Code § 4852(d).
+This information appearing in your agreement is not only a federal law requirement but is also required by the Oregon laws in Title 42 U.S. Code § 4852(d).

 Carbon monoxide alarms